pixelgnome/Vinyl--User-Interface/src/README.md

 ## Usage

+### Discogs Search
+1. Configure your Discogs API credentials via browser console (instructions shown in the app)
+2. Search for vinyl records by artist, album, or barcode
+3. View detailed release information
+4. Add records directly to your collection

 ### Upload & Scan Mode
 1. Click or drag an image of a vinyl label
 2. Wait for simulated OCR processing (2 seconds)
 3. Edit the extracted data as needed
 4. Save to your collection

-### Manual Entry Mode
-1. Fill in the vinyl record details manually
-2. Save to your collection

 ### Collection View
 1. Browse all your saved records